They share powerful chemicals called flavonoids.

 Once you take a peek at the inner health benefits of dark chocolate, you will be pleased to know that not all nutrition news has to be disheartening for your palate.

 What are Flavonoids?

 Flavonoids are a specific subset of anti-oxidants and polyphenols that may be associated with health benefits including cancer prevention, cardiovascular disease, digestive health, and immune balance.

 A Piece of Chocolate a Day Keeps the Doctor Away?

-As much of 10% of the dry weight of cocoa beans and dark chocolate is actually made up of polyphenol compounds (4).
+As much as 10% of the dry weight of cocoa beans and dark chocolate is actually made up of polyphenol compounds (4).

 Flavanols can account for some of the bitter taste found in pure chocolate.
 But the more processed and palatable a chocolate product becomes, the more the health value may actually be lost.

-Because of the diversity of cocoa beans and cocoa-derived products, it is unikely that specific health claims regarding consumption will be made any time soon (5).
+Because of the diversity of cocoa beans and cocoa-derived products, it is unlikely that specific health claims regarding consumption will be made any time soon (5).

 Meanwhile, the research keeps piling up…

 In 2010, the New York Times reported that moderate intake of chocolate throughout the week or month was associated with a lower rate of hospitalizations and death from heart failure.